Chioma-I/learning-journal/README.md

 <img width="635" height="338" alt="image" src="https://github.com/user-attachments/assets/43b00041-c04e-474c-ac6d-a63b307e83a5" />
 Some error wont let me add scripts to objects in unity
 <img width="771" height="108" alt="image" src="https://github.com/user-attachments/assets/c9e26484-3fbb-417f-b24e-7e0c4722ef64" />
-Something about the camera script broke the movement script and im not sure why
+Something about the camera script broke the movement script and I'm not sure why

-The loop in the movement script that is in place so that the script works with or without a camera broke when a camera was added, not sure why this is but commenting it out fixed the issue anyway.
+The loop in the movement script is in place so that the script works with or without a camera, broke when a camera was added, not sure why this is but commenting it out fixed the issue anyway.
-Did not fix it, now the movement doesnt work
+Did not fix it, now the movement doesnt work...
 The camera moves on its own?
 For some reason?
-Brought back the script, cant just comment it out, i need to edit it, i think
+Brought back the script, cant just comment it out, I need to edit it, I think
 <img width="505" height="113" alt="image" src="https://github.com/user-attachments/assets/db22988c-9350-4e7f-9bdb-fa98f7dd722c" />

 ## 2/12/2025
 With Paul's help I figured out what was wrong.
 First of all I named my script "Camera" and Unity already has a Camera script so there was confusion there, where in my script I refferred to Unity's Camera, Unity thought I reffered to my Camera.
 To fix that we just needed to define we were refferring to Unity's Camera in the script with "UnityEngine.Camera.main".
 The second problem was a logical error, the movement not working at all.
-This was because the camera was positioned at the same height as the player, and so the ray cast from the player was a point thin and night impossible to click.
+This was because the camera was positioned at the same height as the player, and so the ray cast from the player was a point thin and nigh impossible to click.
 This wasnt a problem in the original script because it made no changes to Unity's camera and was already positioned in a way that let the player hit the ray.
-To fix this we had to move the camera's position up.
+To fix this we had to move the camera's position up on the y axis.

 ## 4/12/2025
 The text trigger script did not work, I realised this was simply because I forgot to move the poem trigger game object so it would be on the same invisible plane as the player.